 Paired with a great design, these key messaging points will further encourage consumers to affiliate themselves with the product and brand by sharing photos on social media.
 Rebbl, a food and beverage company, promises to improve your health with ethically-sourced herbal tonics.
 Not only does the company use phrases like “ethically sourced” and “craft brewed” on their package designs, Rebbl also includes information about the health benefits of their ingredients right there on the bottle, providing the perfect photo op for anyone looking to promote themselves as health conscious.

 Packaging materials should align with the values communicated by the messaging and the package design to create a unified look and feel.
 If the package design is intended to suggest high quality, the packaging material should back that up with a luxurious finish or solid weight that reinforces quality when consumers handle the product in-store.

 Another thing to consider is whether to make the packaging eco-friendly.
 If appealing to an ecologically conscious consumer base (which many millennials are), you may consider using recyclable, sustainable materials—especially if you’re including sustainability messaging on your packaging.

 Understanding their consumer base responds well to ethically sourced food, Chipotle reinforces their brand values through their packaging materials.
-They’ve even dedicated a page of their website to explaining what goes into their packaging.
-Not surprising, since companies aligning with sustainable messaging must carry that through in every aspect of their brand in order to pass millennials’ authenticity test.
+Companies aligning with sustainable messaging must carry that through in every aspect of their brand in order to pass millennials’ authenticity test.

 Planning for the Future